codenotallk/calculator-rust/README.md

 In another moment We'll handle the errors properly.
 Not now.
 Now the server can handle the basic operations.
 That's it

+## Step 04

+Now we can calculate some operations.
+In this step I will create a persistence file.
+Here we intent to store to get a report after.

+In the save we need to clone the operation.

+To store the data.
+Here We use a CSV crate.

+Alright!
+All the operations were saved into file.
+That's it.